andrewallred/flaceur/README.md

 pkg .
 ```

-Running pkg will generate three executables in the repository root, flaceur-linux, flaceur-macos, and flaceur-win.exe.
+Running pkg will generate three executables in the repository root: *flaceur-linux*, *flaceur-macos*, and *flaceur-win.exe*.
 The Linux and MacOS files have been compressed and added into the repo.
 They can be downloaded below.

 ## Packaged Executables